 The focus in this agenda needs to be the safety of children, not just the safety of women .
 Children are potentially at risk from both parents.
 Of course when people declare themselves to be victims of domestic violence they need to be believed and their claims need to be carefully explored.
-When children's safety is in question a healthy scepticism needs to be engaged and the focus needs to entirely the safety of the child, and not potentially compromised by a focus only on " the safety of women".
+When children's safety is in question a healthy scepticism needs to be engaged and the focus needs to be entirely on the safety of the child, and not potentially compromised by a focus only on " the safety of the woman".

 The organisation is a charity.
-To remain sustainable our trustees have decided we need to charge for the service £30 - £35, towards the cost of an initial visit, whenever possible face-to-face and otherwise by skype or face-time, and £480 for a course. £240 must be paid prior to the allocation of a place, the balance may be paid over a longer periods of time.
-People on benefits are asked to pay 1/10th of those costs.
-Upon completion of the work we will provide a certificate of completion for all those people who complete satisfactorily.
+To remain sustainable our trustees have decided we need to charge for the service: £30 towards the cost of an initial visit, whenever possible face-to-face and otherwise by skype or face-time, and £480 for a course. £240 must be paid prior to the allocation of a place, the balance may be paid over a longer period of time.
+There is a special rate for those on benefits.
+We will provide a certificate of completion for all those people who complete satisfactorily.